 That is, before linking the GoFundMe crowdfunding page.
 Which consequently, has him go off on another rant about the “P2P War”.

-“This site we now inhabit is costing money: Money that a few individuals put up to ensure the survival of this Community… These people however cost money as do the hard drives pc’s etc etc. So the fundraiser is a stop gap where basically any donation goes towards helping the site return to a state where it can once again support itself.”
+“This site we now inhabit is costing money.
+Money that a few individuals put up to ensure the survival of this Community.
+These people however cost money as do the hard drives pc’s etc etc. So the fundraiser is a stop gap to help the site return to a self-supporting state.”

 The GoFundMe campaign has a goal of $7,000, which is then broken down by johnno23.

 “Web development costs to repair/rebuild the authentic KAT site code.

 Quotes from two professional services both ask approx US $3000

 Then there are server costs: databases, mirror, DNS, load balancers, webserver DDOS protection, monitoring etc.